 Make an appointment to see a doctor you are familiar and comfortable with.
 This will make it easier for you and your doctor to decide together which contraception option is best suited to you.

 Before you visit your doctor, you may want to do some background research on your contraceptive options.
 If you have any questions about what you read, make a list and bring it to the doctors (see below).
-You may also want to complete the survey on this website and print the results out to take with you.

 When you are discussing contraception with your doctor, he/she will probably need to ask you questions about your sexual history, current sex life and medical conditions.
 It is important to be open and honest with your doctor.